klevo/docker-percona/README.md

 ## Replication Over SSH Tunnel

-Run a container with replication settings specified:
+This container includes `autossh` which creates a tunnel to the master server if the below env variables are specified.
+Run a container with replication enabled like this:

 ```
 docker run -d --name db1_slave \